elicit-experiment/frontend/README.md

-# Cockpit.Experiments.Web
+# Cockpit Experiments
-Web interface for the cockput experiments
+Web interface for the cockpit experiments